 Anitra received her law degree (Juris Doctor), from Temple University Beasley School of Law in 2001, and her undergraduate degree from Morgan State University in 1998.
 She began her legal career as a law clerk at the Regional Bankruptcy Center for Southeastern Pennsylvania and had the distinct honor of working for, and learning from, former Chief Judge of the U.S. Bankruptcy Court for the Eastern District of Pennsylvania, Judge David A. Scholl.
 In 2012, she formed her own law firm, Capital Justice, in Washington, D.C. and continued her commitment to serving those in financial distress.
 Anitra serves as chair of the National Bar Association Bankruptcy Law Section’s Outreach Community.
 She is a member of the District of Columbia Bar, the National Association of Consumer Bankruptcy Attorneys (NACBA), and is admitted to practice law in the United States District and Bankruptcy Courts for the District of Columbia, District of Maryland, and the Northern District of Illinois.

-Anitra is a Northern California native and resides with her family in Prince Georgia’s County, MD.
+Anitra is a Northern California native and resides with her family in Prince George’s County, MD.

 Professional Memberships and Achievements: